mattw59/unfound/docs/plan.md

 - [ ] create a README
-- [ ] initial brainstorming and task outline for development
 - [ ] make the game full screen in Chrome
 - [ ] create a zip for production build
     - [ ] fail if size > 13kb